-Dr.Saju is a Social Scientist and currently a consultant with Butterflies.
-He has coordinated a number of research studies on socially relevant issues under the auspices of International agencies, Central / State Ministries and agencies.
+Dr.Saju is a Social Scientist and has coordinated a number of research studies on socially relevant issues under the auspices of International agencies, Central / State Ministries and agencies.
 He was also part of the design, development and implementation of a number of developmental projects.
 He has authored several books and has been a visiting faculty to Schools of Social Work on Research Methodology, Project Planning and Statistical Package for Social Sciences (SPSS) used for Data Analysis.

 Rita Panicker Pinto

 Ms. Rita Panicker Pinto is the Founder Director of Butterflies.
 She has been a faculty member in the Women’s Studies Unit, at Tata Institute of Social Sciences, Mumbai and was also the Founder Member of MASHAL – Maharashtra Association for Social Housing.
 In 1990, Rita was appointed Consultant to UNICEF New York and Nigeria to assist UNICEF Nigeria office to formulate a national policy and programme for Children Especially in Difficult Circumstances (CEDC).
 Today this whole area is known as Child Protection.
 From 1988-1992, Rita also served as the Director of the Board of ChildHope International, an international organization working on issues of street and working children.
 Rita was elected to the Ashoka Fellowship in 1993 and has authored several books on children’s issues.
 She was also the Vice Chair of the Board of Family for Every Child, a global alliance of local civil society organisations working together to improve the lives of vulnerable children around the world.